 Interest rates are expected to rise to 2% by the second quarter of 2022.
 The Bank will announce the overnight rate target on March 2, 2022.
 Even if the current house prices stay the same, a higher interest rate will make it a lot harder for buyers to borrow money and be able to afford a decent home in their desired location.

 A residential real estate lawyer in Toronto will most likely advise you to get pre-approved for a mortgage before this happens.
 Interest rates are locked in for a few months at a time, which means this can lower your home buying costs and accelerate the process.
+Additionally, understanding the signs you are ready to buy can help you make informed decisions throughout the home purchasing journey.
+Having a stable income, a good credit score, and savings for a down payment are essential indicators of your preparedness.
+Recognizing these signs not only boosts your confidence but also positions you better in negotiations with sellers.

 Changing Mortgage Stress Test Conditions

 Mortgage stress tests indicate the minimum qualifying rate for insured or uninsured property mortgages.
 Homeowners need to be able to qualify for an interest rate offered by their lenders plus 2% or a minimum of 5.2%.
 Whichever rate is higher will become your qualifying rate.
+Meeting these stress test requirements is crucial as it ensures homeowners can manage their mortgage payments even if interest rates rise.
+If you find that your finances align with these benchmarks and you’re maintaining a stable income, these are signs you’re ready to buy.
+Being prepared not only eases the mortgage approval process but also equips you for potential future financial challenges.

 If the interest rate is 2.5%, then the stress test would add an additional 2% which makes it 4.5%.
 Calculate your debt-to-income ratio and the down payment required for the house to determine affordability.
 Since the stress test rate is lower than the minimum rate required (5.25%), however, you’d have to use the latter figure to calculate your debt service ratio.